1. Home

 What Does E-E-A-T Actually Mean?

-E-E-A-T comes from Google’s Search Quality Rater Guidelines, the document used by human evaluators to assess the quality of search results.
+E-E-A-T originates from Google’s Search Quality Rater Guidelines, a document used by human evaluators to assess search result quality.

 Experience: First-Hand Knowledge That Matters

-Experience refers to whether the content creator has real, first-hand experience with the topic.
+Experience refers to whether the content creator has genuine, first-hand experience with the topic.

-• A product review written by someone who has actually used the product
+• Product reviews written by someone who has used the product

-• A guide written by someone who has implemented the process themselves
+• Guides written by someone who has implemented the process

 Expertise: Demonstrated Knowledge and Skill